140: Tuvalu's lost star

 So

-the flag is finally accurate.
+the flag is finally accurate,

+but the name isn't.
 In theory, it is now nine standing together, but there are no plans right now to change the name of Tuvalu.

 Caroline, it is over to you for your question.
+This question has been sent in by Guy.

 Jack was employed as a signalman on the South Africa Railway in the 1890s.

 He was paid 20 cents a day and half a beer a week and purportedly never once made a mistake of pulling the wrong lever in his nine-year career.
+Why was his employment controversial?
+Say that again.

 Jack was employed as a signalman on the South African Railway in the 1890s.

 He was paid 20 cents a day and a half a beer a week and purportedly never once made the mistake of pulling the wrong lever in his nine-year career.
+Why was his employment controversial?

 Because that is not generally the kind of question that gets asked here.